dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/index.rst

 - Re-provisioning of servers will be automatic.

+- PXE booting servers is supported via split ports on the swtich.

 **Cons**

 - Users need to enable IPMI on target servers.
 - Servers require a manual PXE boot after the first run of the provision tool

+For more information regarding BMC, `click here <switch-based.html>`_

 **Mapping file**